 Pro-TipWhen writing the resume objective, be sure you have written the name of the job you’re applying for the same as it had been mentioned in the vacancy.
 Otherwise, it will look as if you by yourself don’t know what profession you want to have.

 Whatever your current professional level or work history, adding a resume objective is the ideal way to stand your head and shoulders above your competition.
-There are times that adding an objective are going to really make you stand out:
+Sometimes adding an objective is going to make you stand out:

 For career changers: you’re going to want to include a resume objective when changing careers.
 When you’re taking your career in a fresh direction, you can use an objective statement to show the recruiter exactly what you’re looking to achieve and why you’re making the move.